 Foster care responsibilities (can include, but are not limited to):

-- Have a safe, secluded area away from other pets and children
+Have a safe, secluded area away from children and other pets

 Wherever a man turns, he can find someone who needs him.